grafana/loki/docs/sources/api/_index.md

   queried time range.
 Streams are the only type that will result in log lines being returned.

+## Timestamp formats

+The API accepts several formats for timestamps.
+An integer with ten or fewer digits is interpreted as a Unix timestamp in seconds.
+More than ten digits are interpreted as a Unix timestamp in nanoseconds.
+A floating point number is a Unix timestamp with fractions of a second.

+The timestamps can also be written in `RFC3339` and `RFC3339Nano` format, as supported by Go's [time](https://pkg.go.dev/time) package.

 ## `GET /loki/api/v1/query`

 `/loki/api/v1/query` allows for doing queries against a single point in time.
 The URL